raye22/ainotator/README.md

 - **Progress tracking** with success/failure/flagged counts
 - **Validation at multiple levels**: JSON format, act labels, politeness codes
 - **Reasoning requirement** prevents superficial annotations

-## 💡 Why It Matters

-Manual annotation of online discourse is slow, inconsistent, and hard to scale.
-Traditional rule-based systems struggle with context, sarcasm, and pragmatic nuance.

-AInotator offers a **practical, theory-aware solution** that:
-- Captures communicative intent beyond surface form
-- Handles non-literal language (sarcasm, irony, rhetorical questions)
-- Maintains theoretical grounding in established CMC frameworks
-- Scales to large datasets while preserving annotation quality
-- Provides transparent reasoning for every decision

-Perfect for CMC researchers studying **stance, identity, politeness, conflict, and solidarity** at scale.

-> LLMs may be changing the game — but we still define the rules.

 ## 🛠️ Installation & Setup